TEA IS FOR EVERYONE

 Traditional Japanese tea ceremony

-At a Japanese tea ceremony guests will enjoy a sweet, followed by a bowl of hot, frothy, richly flavored usucha green tea, which is made by whipping hot water and powdered tea (matcha) with a bamboo whisk.
+A Japanese tea ceremony is a contemplative, quieting ceremony.
+Guests will enjoy a sweet, followed by a bowl of hot, frothy, richly flavored usucha green tea, made by whipping hot water and powdered tea (matcha) with a bamboo whisk.
 It is traditional to take tea from a kneeling position, seats can be used for those who are unable to sit on their knees.
-Enjoy a tea sweet and hot bowl of frothy matcha green tea at Heart of Zen.
+This is a lovely ceremony to commemorate or celebrate with presence.

 Gongfu tea meditation ceremony